 Your credit rating is based partially on the percentage of your limit you are using on each card.

 Thus, paying down a $500 card to $125 is relatively the same as paying down a $5,000 card to $1,250.

 Couples can add on a strategy to improve the credit of both spouses or partners by working together to pay down the card with the longest credit history.

 Once the card is below 25 percent of the limit, add your spouse or domestic partner as an authorized user.

-Bonus: Paying off credit cards reduces your expenses and reduces your assets that will be assessed on both the EFC and the CSS Profile.
+Bonus: Paying off credit cards reduces your expenses and reduces your assets that will be assessed on both the SAI and the CSS Profile.